-Former champion Sharapova beaten by fellow-Russian qualifier
+Sharapova suffers shock loss to lowly compatriot

 Sharapova, 31, broke Diatchenko’s serve early in the second set and looked to be cruising until her opponent roared back with stunning stokes to win three games in a row and bring the scores level.

-The younger woman was more composed during the second tiebreak, earning early minibreaks and winning the set with a big serve that Sharapova put wide.
+The younger woman, world number 132, was more composed during the second tiebreak, earning early minibreaks and winning the set with a big serve that Sharapova put wide.

+“The transition from clay to grass has been tougher for me as I’ve gotten older,” Sharapova said.
+“That’s just a matter of training, getting through the soreness in the first week or so.”

 Both players roared with effort as they exchanged shots and each pulled off some stunning winners in the third set.